Have a Happy and Contented Marriage

 Questions and Answers

-How can I live contentedly whether married or unmarried?
+How can I live contentedly, whether married or unmarried?

 I need help.
-How can I live contentedly whether married or unmarried
+How can I live contentedly whether married or unmarried?

 Find hobbies that make you happy.
 It can even be watching a show in the evening in your pajamas, but if it makes you feel good then it is a positive action in your life.
 Learn to say "No" when you need time to yourself.
 We often can get overwhelmed trying to please everyone at the same time and it is just not possible.
 Learn when you need that "Me" time and do not feel bad for taking it.
 For me personally, I need time every day for just myself after my children go to bed.
 It took a long time to stop doing laundry during that time or other things I needed to get done but now I make a cup of tea and sit down and relax for one hour.
 I have noticed that this works for me to remain centered and positive throughout the rest of my day.
-It is almost motivation to remind myself that I will be able to unwind that evening.
+It is motivating to know I will be able to unwind that evening.